Abraham's goal drought, Willian's future and the burning questions Chelsea must answer as the Premier League restarts | Goal.com

 It's not going to be easy, either.
 Chelsea may currently sit fourth in the Premier League standings but their cushion is by no means comfortable.

-Fifth-placed Manchester United are just three points behind, while even Arsenal down in ninth will believe that they can overhaul the Blues, whom the Gunners trail by just eight points having played one game fewer.
+Fifth-placed Manchester United were just three points behind, while even Arsenal down in ninth will believe that they can overhaul the Blues, whom the Gunners trail by just eight points.

 Chelsea also have several burning questions to address as the season resumes...